Validator-POSTHUMAN/contributions/osmosis.md

 > One is Russian-speaking - [CRYPTOBASE](https://www.youtube.com/channel/UCT8g3Ki-EO0UHhP2DFPXi2A) with approximately 10k subscribers.
 Our videos are educational and informational, featuring guests who are founders, creators, developers, and enthusiasts.
 We cater not only to Russian speakers but also to English speakers, always providing timely translations for them.
 We've hosted guests such as Omniflix, Persistence, Archway, Asset Mantle, Injective, Warden Protocol, Massa, Sei, CryptoDungeons, Odin, Quasar, and many more founders and community developers of Cosmos Ecosystem projects on our special, Cosmos Ecosystem dedicated community calls.
 We have been doing this weekly for over 121 weeks in a row!

+> Second one is [POSTHUMAN YouTube Channel](https://www.youtube.com/channel/UCT8g3Ki-EO0UHhP2DFPXi2A).
+It's still is under development and doesn't have any specific structure for now and from the first look, might appear as chaotic and random, but there are collection of videos from conferences, interviews with projects and founders, tutorials and recordings (take it as the video version of portfolio/github) of our POSTHUMAN community calls.

 ### 2024+late 2023 Videos:
 - [Osmocon Paris 2023](https://www.youtube.com/watch?v=FmTdUpjI3OE&t=55s)
 - [Nebular Summit 2023 Interview with ARC](https://youtu.be/qPJQ2q8RF6A)